-- Firewood, stumps, log debris and other such short logs must be transported in a vehicle or container enclosed on both sides, front, and rear and of adequate strength to contain them.
+- Firewood, stumps, log debris, and other such short logs must be transported in a vehicle or container enclosed on both sides, front, and rear and of adequate strength to contain them.
 Longer logs may also be transported in an enclosed vehicle or container.

 393.118 - Dressed Lumber and Similar Building Products

-The rules in this section apply to the transportation of bundles of dressed lumber, packaged lumber, building products such as plywood, gypsum board or other materials of similar shape.
-Lumber or building products that are not bundled or packaged must be treated as loose items and transported in accordance with the general cargo securement rules.
+The rules in this section apply to the transportation of bundles of dressed lumber, packaged lumber, building products such as plywood, gypsum board, or other materials of similar shape.
+Lumber or building products that are not bundled or packaged must be treated as loose items and transported following the general cargo securement rules.